sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Add event trigger
 Every process needs a trigger to start a new instance of the process.

-1. Click **Add Trigger**.
+1. Click **Add a Trigger**.

     ![Add trigger](assets/trigger1.png)